alexAubin/ESP8266/README.md

 ![Setup](doc/wiring.png)

+This may evolve if one is successful at upgrading the firmware and changing the default baud rate.
+Note that this configuration means that you will need to unplug your ESP each time you want to reprogram your Arduino as it also happens using the pins 0 and 1.
+Hence, a nice connector is recommended to easility unplug/replug the ESP when developping.

+<a name="CommandsFormat"></a>
 Commands format
 ===============

 Commands to the ESP8266 are sent using a format similar to other devices using TTL communication, such as GSMs.
-The format is "AT+[command name]" or "AT+[command name]=[arguments]" if the command requires arguments.
-For instance, "AT+RST" will reset the module, then it will send a bunch of information and finish with "ready".
-At any moment, you may send simply "AT" to check the status of your device and it should answer something like "OK" or "busy" depending on its status.
+The format is `AT+[command name]` or `AT+[command name]=[arguments]` if the command requires arguments.
+For instance, `AT+RST` will supposedly reset the module, then it will send a bunch of information and finish with `ready`.
+At any moment, you may send simply `AT` to check the status of your device and it should answer something like `OK` or `busy` depending on its status.

+[Link to full list of commands goes here]

+<a name="Example"></a>
 Concrete example
 ================